CONABIO/analisisUniCons_proxiGen/README.md

 * Admixture output K error for CV analysis: `Kerror_parviglumis.txt`
 * Admixture Q files for K= 25 and K= 13: `bytaxa_parviglumis.25.Q` and `bytaxa_parviglumis.13.Q"`

+Metadata used for the admixture plots are at:

+* Passport data for each sample: `/data/genetic/output/ADN_pasap_3604.txt`
+* Fam file with sample list: `/data/genetic/output/bytaxa_parviglumis.fam`

 ### Other
 * Table with IUCN category per taxa: